Long Term Follow Up

 - A non-cancerous illness which required a bone marrow transplant during childhood or as a young adult.

-Our team consist of Doctors, Specialist Nurses, Patient Coordinators, Psychologists and Social Workers.
+Our team consist of Doctors, Specialist Nurses, Patient Coordinators and Youth Workers.
 Every child or young person will be allocated a Key Worker (a clinical nurse specialist) who they and their GP can contact between hospital follow-ups if necessary.
-Click here to find out more about the team.
+View our Meet the team Webpage for further information.

 What we do